Rohingya refugees in Bangladesh

-Rohingya refugees in Bangladesh mostly refer to Forcibly Displaced Myanmar Nationals (FDMNs) from Myanmar who are living in Bangladesh.
+Rohingya refugees in Bangladesh are forcibly displaced Myanmar nationals from Rakhine State who are living in Bangladesh.
 The Rohingya people have experienced ethnic and religious persecution in Myanmar for decades.
 Hundreds of thousands have fled to other countries in Southeast Asia, including Malaysia, Indonesia, and Philippines.
-The majority have escaped to Bangladesh, where there are two official, registered refugee camps.
-Recently violence in Myanmar has escalated, so the number of refugees in Bangladesh has increased rapidly.
+The majority have sought refuge in Bangladesh.
+In Bangladesh, two officially registered refugee camps are located in the sub-districts of Ukhiya and Teknaf in Cox's Bazar District.
+Violence in Myanmar has escalated in recent years, so the number of Rohingya refugees in Bangladesh has increased rapidly.
 According to the UN Refugee Agency (UNHCR), more than 723,000 Rohingya have fled to Bangladesh since 25 August 2017.

+A varicella outbreak was recorded in the refugee camp in December 2018, which spread rapidly among the inhabitants of the camp resulting in a total of 82,297 cases.

-On 28 September 2018, at the 73rd United Nations General Assembly (UNGA), Bangladeshi Prime Minister Sheikh Hasina said there are 1.1 million Rohingya refugees now in Bangladesh.
-Overcrowding from the recent population boom at Bangladesh's Rohingya refugee camps has placed a strain on its infrastructure.
+On 28 September 2018, at the 73rd United Nations General Assembly (UNGA), former Bangladeshi Prime Minister Sheikh Hasina said there were 1.1 million Rohingya refugees in Bangladesh by that time.
+Overcrowding from the recent population boom at Bangladesh's Rohingya refugee camps has placed a strain on their infrastructure.
 The refugees lack access to services, education, food, clean water, and proper sanitation; they are also vulnerable to natural disasters and infectious disease transmission.
-As of June 2018 World Bank announced nearly half a billion dollars in monetary support to help Bangladesh address Rohingya refugees' needs in areas including health, education, water and sanitation, disaster risk management, and social protection.
-On 1 March 2019 Bangladesh announced that it would no longer accept Rohingya refugees.
-An August 2018 study estimated that more than 24,000 Rohingya were killed by the Myanmar military and local Buddhists militia since the "clearance operations" started on 25 August 2017.
+As of June 2018, World Bank announced nearly half a billion dollars in monetary support to help Bangladesh address Rohingya refugees' needs in areas including health, education, water and sanitation, disaster risk management, and social protection.
+An August 2018 study estimated that more than 24,000 Rohingya had been killed by the Myanmar military and local Buddhists militia since the "clearance operations" started on 25 August 2017.
 It also estimated that at least 18,000 Rohingya Muslim women and girls were raped, 116,000 Rohingya were beaten, and 36,000 Rohingya were thrown into fires set alight in an act of deliberate arson.
-On March 5, 2023, a massive fire broke out in the Balukhali camp in Cox's Bazar district, leaving an estimated twelve thousand without shelter.